laskaux/laskaux.github.io/_posts/2019-11-14-knick-summary-operations.md

 **31&nbsp; ESOPHAGEAL CANCER SURGERY**&nbsp; [Chickering, Edwards, and Zinberg] <br/>
 Several experimental methods are employed to treat the esophageal tumor of Anne Chickering, Bertie's mother.
-After experimenting with _Röntgenotherapy_, Bertie and Edwards attempt an ionic surgery by passing electric currents through mercury-coated zinc needles inserted into the tumor.
+After trying _Röntgenotherapy_, Bertie and Edwards attempt an ionic surgery by passing electric currents through mercury-coated zinc needles inserted into the tumor.
 After confirming its inefficacy, Bertie decides on the highly risky _laryngectomy_, which fails not unexpectedly due to the complex attachment of the tumor with the laryngeal, tracheal, and esophageal tissues.
 &nbsp;(206) <br /><br />

 **32&nbsp; SEPARATION OF OMPHALOPAGUS TWINS**&nbsp; [Thackery, Edwards, Gallinger, and Chickering] <br/>
 Through X-ray examination, Thackery concludes that the only vital organ that Zoya and Nika---a pair of Minsk-borned twins conjoined by a band of cartilage and soft tissue in their midsection---share is their liver.
-After devising a procedure to bisect the liver with little hemorrhaging, the surgical team---four doctors and six nurses---separates the twins after a three-and-a-half-hour battle.
+After devising a procedure to bisect the liver with little hemorrhaging, the surgical team, including four doctors and six nurses, separate the twins after a three-and-a-half-hour battle.
 The entire operation is filmed by a motion picture camera.
 &nbsp;(207) <br /><br />